Transaction in Spring

 Here I will tell you about the transaction management in Spring framework.
 I will later also show you with examples how programmatic and declarative transaction management happen in Spring framework.
 A transaction is a logical unit of work that contains one or more statements with the following features:

-The effects of all the statements in a transaction can be either all committed or all rolled back.
+- The effects of all statements in a transaction can be either all committed or all rolled back.

 Transaction management is an important part of enterprise applications to ensure data integrity and consistency.

-The concept of transactions can be described as ACID (Atomicity, Consistency, Isolation, Durability) property:
+The concept of transaction can be described by ACID (Atomicity, Consistency, Isolation, Durability) property:

-For example, consider a banking system.
+For example, consider a banking system where how transaction management is taken care.
 When a bank customer transfers money from an account A to an account B, the transaction can consist of three separate operations:

-Committing a transaction means making permanent the changes performed by the statements within the transaction.
+Committing a transaction means making permanent changes performed by statements within the transaction.

 Rolling back means undoing any changes to data that have been performed by statements within an uncommitted transaction.

 A distributed transaction is a transaction that includes one or more statements that update data on two or more distinct nodes of a distributed persistent storage.